neerajbansal804/msg/data/prayer/english_index.md

 For your forgiveness,

-and seek bounties of awake,
+and seek bounties of grace

+While sleeping or awake,

-to receive gracious rays !
+to receive gracious rays!

 ```

 ### When sitting into meditation